wp-plugins/content-aware-sidebars/readme.txt

 == Screenshots ==

-1. Add a new Content Aware Sidebar to be displayed with All Posts and Another Page.
+1. Add a new Content Aware Sidebar to be displayed with all Posts that contains Very Categorized.
 It replaces `Main Sidebar`
 2. Simple overview of all created Content Aware Sidebars
 3. Add widgets to the newly added sidebar
 4. Viewing front page of site. `Main Sidebar` is displayed
-5. Viewing Another Page.
-The Content Aware Sidebar has replaced `Main Sidebar`
+5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 1.1.1 =

+* Fixed: slight css changes on edit screen
+* Fixed: tick.png included
+* Fixed: taxonomy terms could influence each other in rare cases
+* Fixed: taxonomy wide rules for taxonomy archives
+* Fixed: cache caused db update module to skip 1.1 update if going from 0

+= 1.1 =

+* Added: improved gui on edit screen including content accordion
+* Added: bbpress forum-topic dependency
+* Added: sidebars hidden on password protected content
+* Added: relevant usermeta cleared on plugin deletion
+* Fixed: performance gain by dropping serialized metadata
+* Fixed: database data update module revised
+* Fixed: css class in posts and terms walker
+* Fixed: limit of max 200 of each content type on edit screen (temp)
+* Fixed: style and scripts loaded properly
+* Removed: individual content meta boxes on edit screen

 = 1.0 =